Where does Women’s Super League stand after winter break?

 Brighton will aim to continue their improved season with a game against Manchester City on Sunday.
 City had the worst start to a WSL season this campaign but their form is heading back on track and the game is being broadcast on the BBC.

 It’s top versus bottom for leaders Arsenal and Birmingham City on Sunday and the latter will be hoping they can kick their campaign into gear.
-The match is available for supporters to watch on the FA Player.
+The match is available for supporters to watch on Sky.

 And to round off Sunday’s fixtures, Reading take on Leicester on the FA Player.
 West Ham’s match against Manchester United was postponed due to Covid.